oskros/MF_run_counter/README.md

 The program automatically checks if a new version is available on start-up, providing a link to the release pages where you can download it.
 This features can be disabled under "Options" and then under "General"

 ### Color themes
-Three different themes for the application have been created, which the user can choose between under Options -> General
+Three different themes for the application have been created, which the user can choose between under Options
     ![winblock1](https://github.com/oskros/MF_counter_releases/blob/master/media/color_themes.png?raw=true)

 ### Extra options